Yan0613/Yan0613.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Minxi Yan, a third-year student pursuing a Bachelor's degree in Computer Science and Technology at Hohai University.
-Currently I'm the president of robot association and member in [AIM Group](https://multimodality.group/)
+Currently I'm the president of robot association and member of [AIM Group](https://multimodality.group/)

 Throughout my academic journey, I have consistently maintained a good academic performance, overall GPA 4.34/5.
 Notably, my grades have shown significant improvement during my sophomore and junior years, **achieving GPAs of 4.54/5 and 4.67/5 respectively**.
 These achievements have not gone unnoticed, as I had won **12 scholarships** and honors including Huawei Scholarship(top 2%), Technology Innovation Scholarship(top 5%) and academic excellent scholarship(top 10%).